Tutorial

 - Visual thinking: draw diagrams, sketch free body diagrams

-- Practice problems: work through examples step-by-step
+- Practice problems: work the examples by hand, not just with your eyes

 Recommended Learning Path

-- Weeks 1-2: Chapters 00-01 (Introduction, Fundamentals)
+- Weeks 1 to 2: Chapters 00 and 01 (Introduction, Fundamentals)

-- Weeks 3-4: Chapters 02-03 (Statics, Dynamics)
+- Weeks 3 to 4: Chapters 02 and 03 (Statics, Dynamics)

-- Weeks 5-6: Chapters 04-05 (Materials, Thermodynamics)
+- Weeks 5 to 6: Chapters 04 and 05 (Materials, Thermodynamics)

-- Weeks 7-8: Chapters 06-08 (Fluids, Design, Manufacturing)
+- Weeks 7 to 8: Chapters 06 to 08 (Fluids, Design, Manufacturing)

 Key Mechanical Engineering Disciplines